Revised August 3, 2016; re-written February 8, 2021; revised August 7, 2022

 - The danger is that most births in the rebirth process are in the lowest four realms (apāyās.)
 The reason for that is in the verse that describes a “satta” in #3 above: “Rādha, when there is liking (chanda), strong liking ( rāgo), reveling (nandī), and the tendency to attach (taṇhā), then a ‘sentient being’ is spoken of.”

-- The Buddha referred to there as any sentient being’s attachment to “worldly pleasures.”
+- The Buddha referred to a sentient being (“satta“) as one with attachment to “worldly pleasures.”

 Rest of the Satta Sutta